 Simply by implementing Brain Corp’s technology, Flagship significantly expanded its workforce capacity and unlocked new insights into cleaning performance.

-Flagship has seen a strong return on its robotics investment, which has helped improve cleaning consistency at its client airports, while giving valuable time back to workers so they can focus on other critical tasks, such as sanitizing high-contact surfaces and assisting travelers as needed.
-The company estimates that it will re-allocate up to 10,000 hours back to employees by the end of 2020.
+Flagship’s robotics investment has helped improve cleaning consistency across airports, while giving valuable time back to workers to carry out other critical tasks, such as sanitizing high-contact surfaces and assisting travelers in need.
+Flagship estimates that it gained 15k+ hours of productivity through its use of robotics in 2021.

-The robotic cleaners have delivered other benefits as well, including improving social distancing so that both employees and travelers feel safer; helping fill labor gaps due to absenteeism; and providing a highly visible sign of the airport’s commitment to cleaning.
+The robotic cleaners have had other benefits, such as improving social distancing so that both passengers and employees feel safer; delivering up-to-the-minute reporting on cleaning performance; and providing a visual representation of the airport’s commitment to sanitation.